pm-debjit-biswas/pub-ui-angular-seed/README.md

 PubMatic UI Seed for AngularJS
 ==============================

 This is a boilerplate for PubMatic application UI.
-This boilerplate support ES6 using Babel.
+This boilerplate supports ES6 using Babel.

 Features
 --------